 Thomas Neesham's marriage was found in 1628 at St Martin's Vintry to Catalina Johnson.
 After some further work it appears she must have been a widow nee Cole.
 Roger Cole leaves in his will written 1626 'to my daughter Catalina Johnson'.
-Pedigrees exist which suggest that Catalina's grandmother was Catalina de Gallegos, daughter of Ferdinando de Gallegos of Spain, Further information to be added.
+Pedigrees exist based on the 1623 Visitation of Surrey, which suggest that Catalina's grandmother was Catalina de Gallegos, daughter of Ferdinando de Gallegos of Spain, Further information to be added.

 Katherine Brewster's will of 1617 added here